-Norwegian Cruise Line Holdings Ltd. [NCLH] – A worthy stock for long-term investors
+Norwegian Cruise Line Holdings Ltd. [NCLH] – A worthy Stock for long-term investors

-Norwegian Cruise Line Holdings Ltd. [NYSE: NCLH] opened at N/A and closed at $53.85 a share within trading session on 02/03/20.
-That means that the stock gained by 0.63% compared to the closing price from a day before, when the stock touched $54.19.
+Norwegian Cruise Line Holdings Ltd. [NYSE: NCLH] opened at N/A and closed at $52.81 a share within trading session on 02/10/20.
+That means that the stock dropped by -3.43% compared to the closing price from a day before, when the stock touched $51.00.

 Norwegian Cruise Line Holdings Ltd. [NYSE:NCLH]: Analyst Rating and Earnings

-Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on Thu 20 Feb (In 17 Days).
+Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Thu 20 Feb (In 9 Days).

 Fundamental Analysis of Norwegian Cruise Line Holdings Ltd. [NCLH]